Jen Sookfong Lee writes, talks on the radio and loves her slow cooker.

 Called “straight-ahead page-turning brilliance” by The National Post and shortlisted for the City of Vancouver Book Award, The Better Mother, Jen’s sophomore novel, was published by Knopf in May 2011.
 Set in Vancouver during the mid-20th century and early 1980s, The Better Mother is about the accidental friendship between Miss Val, a longtime burlesque dancer, and Danny Lim, a wedding photographer trying to reconcile his past with his present.

 A popular radio personality, Jen was the writing columnist for CBC Radio One’s On the Coast and All Points West for three years.
 She appears regularly as a columnist on The Next Chapter and Definitely Not the Opera, and is a frequent co-host of the Studio One Book Club.
 Jen is a member of the writing group SPiN and is represented by the Carolyn Swayze Literary Agency.
+She currently teaches fiction at The Writers’ Studio Online at Simon Fraser University.

 Born and raised in East Vancouver, Jen now lives in North Burnaby with her son and hoodlum of a dog.